dataweb1/bo/README.md

 ## Introduction

-The module delivers a out-of-the-box solution for inline content management with a lot of much used elements predefined to have a quick start.
+The module delivers a out-of-the-box solution for inline content management with a lot of much used elements predefined, to have a quick start.

 BO makes use of the Drupal core functionality like blocks, views and media(library) so the dependencies of other modules is minimal.